Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: System Model

 \subsection{Elastic Network Topology (ENT)}

-As illustrated in Fig. \ref{fig2Protocol}, an ENT-based service provisioning protocol is proposed, where each frame includes two phases: \begin{itemize} \item Phase I: this phase operates exclusively within the intra-cell localized regime.
-All CCNs operate independently on their pre-assigned dedicated subbands and autonomously perform intra-cell local operations to classify the received service requests and partition resources between the local and federated regimes. \item Phase II: this phase spans both the intra-cell localized regime and the inter-cell federated regime.
-Services and resources assigned to the local regime are managed locally by the DPU at the corresponding CCNs, while those assigned to the federated regime are grouped into $R$ CFNs and managed cooperatively by the CPU. \end{itemize} This two-phase dual-regime process adopts a partially cooperative service provisioning mechanism, which balances the performance gains from federated coordination against the reduced signaling overhead enabled by localized operation.
+As illustrated in Fig. \ref{fig2Protocol}, an ENT-based service provisioning protocol is proposed, where each frame includes two phases: \begin{itemize} \item Phase-I: this phase operates exclusively within the intra-cell localized regime.
+All CCNs operate independently on their pre-assigned dedicated subbands and autonomously perform intra-cell local operations to classify the received service requests and partition resources between the local and federated regimes. \item Phase-II: this phase spans both the intra-cell localized regime and the inter-cell federated regime.
+Services and resources assigned to the local regime are managed locally by the DPU at the corresponding CCNs, while those assigned to the federated regime are grouped into $R$ CFNs and managed cooperatively by the CPU. \end{itemize}

+This two-phase dual-regime process adopts a partially cooperative service provisioning mechanism, which balances the performance gains of federated coordination against the reduced signaling overhead enabled by localized operation.\footnote{In this framework, the Phase-I decisions directly determine the feasible resource pool for Phase-II provisioning, and thus the Phase-II performance depends on the quality of the Phase-I decisions.
+Rather than guaranteeing instantaneous optimality for each phase at every frame, the proposed framework aims to achieve a practical balance between long-term utility and signaling overhead through sequential distributed decision-making.}

-\begin{remark} Throughout this paper, superscripts ``$\rm L$'' and ``$\rm F$'' are used to denote variables associated with the localized regime ($\rm L$-regime) and federated regime ($\rm F$-regime), respectively. \end{remark}
+\begin{remark} Throughout this paper, superscripts ``$\rm L$'' and ``$\rm F$'' denote variables associated with the localized regime ($\rm L$-regime) and federated regime ($\rm F$-regime), respectively. \end{remark}